-What is goal setting, and why is it important?
+What is Goal Setting and Why is it Crucial for Success?

 The concept of creating objectives is now widely promoted, including by motivational speakers, self-help books, and innumerable success stories.
 It has become the normal way to achieving our goals, whether they are personal or professional.